Kate Middleton Has Held Onto This Item Of Clothing For 12 Years

-Don't worry — Kate Middleton just can't seem to let go of her favourite boots either.
+Don't worry — Kate Middleton just can't seem to let go of her favorite boots either.

 The Duchess wore a pair of Penelope Chilvers long tassel boots in Bella Bella, British Columbia on Monday, and Cosmopolitan dates them back to 2004.
 That year, she wore them — or at least identical ones — at the Festival of British Eventing and the Blenheim Palace Game Fair.